 First and foremost, I raised five of my own children through adolescence (which seemed like it would never end).
 Additionally, I have spent the better part of my almost 50-year career in the area of Spiritual Adolescent Development through teaching, counseling, designing spiritual and character education programs, and working with adolescents and elementary age children.
 Perhaps most important, at least to me, is that I truly love to work with the adolescent age group.
 Ages 11 through age 14 (Middle School Kids) are my favorite.

-The First Reality - Any kind of learning and/or development, especially adolescent development, requires a guided and nurturing process.
-Adolescents are beginning to think for themselves but have not yet reached the level of brain development which allows them to function independently.
-Therefore, they need guided encouragement to build and strengthen the ability to process and internalize concepts on their own.
-In other words, don’t try and tell an adolescent what to believe or what to think.
+In other words, don’t try to tell an adolescent what to believe or what to think.
 Instead, guide and encourage them to find the right questions and then help to facilitate ways in which they can formulate their own answers to those questions with your loving and positive support.
 I remember reading once that adolescence is the journey from childhood to adulthood, and that parenting is the privilege of being their companion and guide on that journey.

 Sensible Spirituality